Extra automorphisms of cyclic orbifolds of lattice vertex operator algebras: Irreducible -modules and their conjugates

 \section{Irreducible $V_L^{\hat{g}}$-modules and their conjugates}

 Let $L$ be a positive-definite even lattice and let $g$ be a fixed-point free isometry of $L$ of prime order $p$.
-Let $\hat{g}\in O(\hat{L})$ be a standard lift of $g$.
+Let $\hat{g}\in O(\hat{L})$ be a lift of $g$.
 Then the order $|\hat{g}|$ of $\hat{g}$ is also $p$.
-It follow from \cite{CM,Mi} that $V_L^{\hat{g}}$ is rational, $C_2$-cofinite, self-dual and of CFT-type.
+It follows from \cite{CM,Mc22,Mi} that $V_L^{\hat{g}}$ is rational, $C_2$-cofinite, self-dual and of CFT-type.
 Hence the fusion product is defined on $V_L^{\hat{g}}$-modules.